kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The eviction request controller reconciles EvictionRequests and first picks the index 0 interceptor from `.status.targetInterceptors` and sets its `name` to the `.status.activeInterceptors[0]`.

-If active interceptor's `Complete` condition in `.status.interceptors[].conditions` is set to `True` or 20 minutes has elapsed since `.status.interceptors[].heartbeatTime`, then the eviction request controller sets `.status.activeInterceptors[0]` to the next interceptor at the higher list index from `.status.targetInterceptors`.
+If active interceptor's `.status.interceptors[].completionTime` is set, or 20 minutes has elapsed since `.status.interceptors[].heartbeatTime`, then the eviction request controller sets `.status.activeInterceptors[0]` to the next interceptor at the higher list index from `.status.targetInterceptors`.
 During the switch to the new interceptor, the eviction request controller will also append `.status.processedInterceptors` with the last value of `.status.activeInterceptors`.

 #### Eviction